Caaz/caaz.github.io/github-pages/Notes/Project Management/A Collective Approach to Team Projects.md

 ## Every member has a voice.
 1. Through [[#Decision making via voting]], we ensure every member has a say in every team-level decision.
 ## Every member is on the same page.
-1. Through [[#A living document for team-level priorities]], we ensure every member is aware of which decisions are being made, and what the primary focus is.
+1. Through [[#A living document for team-level priorities]], we ensure everyone is aware of which decisions are being made, and what the primary focus is.
-2. Through [[#Transparent financing]], we ensure every member has reasonable expectations of how much we can afford.
+2. Through [[#Transparent financing]], we ensure everyone has reasonable expectations of how much we can afford.
+## Work-life balance is non-negotiable.
+1. Through asynchronous communication, we ensure everyone can work when they can do their best.
+2.
 # Processes
+## Asynchronous communication

 ## A living document for team-level priorities
 Every member must be clear on the priorities of the team.
 A living document should exist to answer the following questions.
 - What is the current **Active project**?